jweissman/orsino/playtesting.md

 [x] We could also spell out DC checks and bonuses for now (just to sanity check) as well as bonus damage/healing in general - think this is mostly true
 [x] Smite scaling 2d6 * level is way too powerful at higher levels (adjusted a bit) -- should be marginally better (but radiant damage against vulnerable enemies still _very_ strong!)
-[x] 20 should be stat max until level 10 (maybe 18 until level 5...) -- currently set to max out at 18 until level 20
+[x] 20 should be stat max until level 10 (maybe 18 until level 5...) -- currently set to max out at 18 until level 20 [x] range vs melee action is good flavor but -- should take account of current weapon! bows shouldn't melee etc (have 'fixed' by adjusting starting equipment but should be a deeper solution) -- think this is done by str/dex split and deriving range/melee ability _from_ the primary weapon
+[x] Adjust status durations check so that they expire at end of _turn_ not _round_? (think this should be done!)
+[x] Aggregate lists of features since it's possible to get _two_ polluted fountains (should be unique now but could try to confirm in play)
+[x] Humanize room names on describe room (this ought to be done?)
+[x] Creatures could escape _before_ the round starts (so they don't display in party listing) [x] Enemy saves should at least be presented clearly (okay for this to be '...but nothing happened' but ideal to say 'x made their save!' or similar -- should display 'resisted effect' now...)

 ## Not really issues
 "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]